myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-11T02:56:34.324Z
+>
+> I released the latest build of bluesky package for Dart/Flutter :) Thanks to a delightful Discord friend, I learned of a user who has created a “hashtag” facet type, so I added the case of “unknown” to the Union type provided in this package.
+Okay now who wants to implement it in your Flutter app? 😏

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-11T01:10:03.530Z
 >
 > Apple needs to announce the M3 MacBook PRO soon.
 The battery life of my M1 MacBook PRO is almost dying, and the battery runs low while charging sometimes when I code